Skip to content

 Chronic Phase – Type II

-What type of treatment do you expect?
+What type of treatment should you expect?

-Wellness Phase– Enhanced Life Beyond Injury
+Wellness Phase – Enhanced Life Beyond Injury

 Conclusion